Off-the-job training

-At the start of every apprenticeship there is a three-way Commitment Statement in place.
-The Commitment Statement includes a series of obligations, commitment and expectations between the Apprentice, their employer and the apprentice training provider (Sheffield Hallam University).
-This includes a summary of how the 20% OTJT is planned.
-The University’s Work-based Learning Coach organises Apprenticeship Progress Reviews (tripartite, every 12 weeks).
-Part of the review is to monitor and action plan the achievement of 20% OTJT with the Apprentice and their mentor in the workplace.
+At the start of every apprenticeship, the Apprentice and employer (mentor) sign a Training Plan.
+This includes a series of obligations and expectations between the Apprentice, their employer and the apprentice training provider (Sheffield Hallam University).
+This includes a summary of how the OTJT is planned in relation to each taught module.
+The University’s Apprenticeship Coach organises Apprenticeship Progress Reviews (tripartite, every 12 weeks).
+Part of the review is to monitor and action plan the achievement of OTJT with the Apprentice and their mentor.

-All learners should be logging the hours and activities regularly, ideally using the 20% log in MAYTAS Hub.
-Guidance for that is on the AIIR Homepage.
+All learners should be logging the hours and activities regularly (every month) in MAYTAS Hub (see Onboarding section)

 Scenario 1